 - 60 grams fresh lemon juice ( save the rinds, seeds and membranes from the lemons for your pectin bag)

 - 1 Tablespoon of premium Earl Grey tea.
-I use one that has real pieces of bergamot in the tea and not just oil.
+I use Earl Grey Royale from The Tea House that has real pieces of bergamot in the tea and not just oil.

 You will also need:

 - An unbleached, food grade muslin bag about 5″x7″.